Bayer Leverkusen's Julian Brandt: a future Ballon d'Or winner?

-It seems slightly incongruous to call Julian Brandt a rising star, as many do.
-So well known and so talented is the Bayer 04 Leverkusen attacking midfielder, that it would not be far-fetched to describe him as one of the league's current stars.
+It seems bizarre to call Julian Brandt a rising star, as many do.
+So well-known and so talented is the Bayer Leverkusen attacking midfielder, that it would not be far-fetched to describe him as one of the league's current stars.
 Whichever moniker you choose, however, one thing appears certain: Brandt is already well on his way to the very top of the world game.

-The 21-year-old has impressed again this season – even as his club have endured an up-and-down campaign – continuing his own meteoric, seemingly unstoppable rise.
+The 22-year-old has impressed again last season, scoring nine times in 34 appearances and collecting three assists for a B04 side that heartbreakingly missed out on a top-four finish.
 It may have seemed like the typical hyperbole accompanying a transfer when Rudi Völler described him as "one of the most talented players in German football," upon his arrival at the BayArena in January 2014, but almost everything Brandt has done in black and red since has proved Völler correct.

 "I have relatively solid speed for someone of my height.
-I feel pretty comfortable when it comes to ball control," Brandt modestly told DW Sports recently.
+I feel pretty comfortable when it comes to ball control," Brandt modestly told DW Sports last term.
 "Sure there are a few more [strengths], but they're definitely accompanied by a few weaknesses."

-One of those weaknesses has perhaps been inconsistency – hardly uncommon in young players.
-In truth, it was probably only last season when Brandt properly burst onto the scene: he became only the second-ever teenager to score in six successive Bundesliga games – including finding the net in the Rhine Derby against Cologne – as he almost single-handedly dragged Die Werkself into the Champions League.
+One of those weaknesses had perhaps previously been inconsistency – hardly uncommon in young players.
+In truth, it was probably only in 2015/16 when Brandt fully burst onto the scene: he became only the second-ever teenager to score in six successive Bundesliga games – including finding the net in the Rhine Derby against Cologne – as he almost single-handedly dragged Die Werkself into the Champions League.

 It was a run of form that propelled him into the Germany squad for the first time: Brandt won his first international cap against Slovakia in a pre-UEFA EURO 2016 friendly, although was one of four players cut from the provisional squad ahead of the tournament.